menialfob/avr-deq-volume-control/README.md

 Make sure you have the following:

+- Completed A1 EVO Nexus and generated an .ady file
-- A marrantz or denon receiver
+- A Marantz or Denon receiver
-- The IP address of the receiver
+- The IP address of the receiver (Found in Network -> Information on the receiver menu or in Windows -> View Network Devices & Computers -> Select your receiver -> Properties)

 ### Running with Docker